July 10, 2015

 While the scheme could technically be considered unsuccessful – given that those home buyers with a First Home Saver Account had an average balance of only $12,000, which certainly isn’t enough to buy a house – it was still a great starting place for those 50,000 Australians who are focused on the goal of buying their first home.

 Luckily, there are many other ways that first home buyers can prepare themselves to be in the best possible position for home ownership.
+And that's where the home loan experts at Mortgage Choice in Joondalup can help advise and guide you in making the right decisions.

 Of course there are a few key things potential home buyers should remember before jumping in head first; Namely, the fact that the more money you have to contribute towards your property deposit, the less money you will have to borrow and repay with interest.